-Templa (€'000 ate EU REM2 - Special payments to staff whose professional activities have a material impact on institutions' r) isk profile (identified sta ff) a b С d MB Supervisory function MB Management function Other senior management Other identified staff Guaranteed variable remuneration awards 1 Guaranteed variable remuneration awards - Number of identified staff 2 Guaranteed variable remuneration awards -Total amount Of which guaranteed variable remuneration awards paid during the financial year, that are not taken into 3 account in the bonus cap Severance payments awarded in previous periods, that have been paid out during the financial year Severance payments awarded in previous periods, that have been paid out during the financial year - Number of 4 identified staff 5 Severance payments awarded in previous periods, that have been paid out during the financial year - Total Severance payments awarded during the financial year 6 Severance payments awarded during the financial year - Number of identified staff 7 Severance payments awarded during the financial year - Total amount 8 Of which paid during the financial year 9 Of which deferred 10 Of which severance payments paid during the financial year, that are not taken into account in the bonus cap 11 Of which highest payment that has been awarded to a single person
+Template EU REM2 - Special payments to staff whose professional activities have a material impact on institutions' risk profile (identified staff) rempla ace EU NEM2 - Special payments to start whose professional activities have a material impact on institutions.
+Tisk profile (identified starr) L . a MB Supervisory function D MP Management function Other senior management Other identified staff Guaranteed variable remuneration awards MB Supervisory function MB Management function Other sellior management Other Identified staff 1 ı 1 Guaranteed variable remuneration awards - Number of identified staff 2 Guaranteed variable remuneration awards -Total amount 3 Of which guaranteed variable remuneration awards paid during the financial year, that are not taken into account in the bonus cap Severance payments awarded in previous periods, that have been paid out during the financial year 4 Severance payments awarded in previous periods, that have been paid out during the financial year - Number of identified staff 5 Severance payments awarded in previous periods, that have been paid out during the financial year - Total amount Severance payments awarded during the financial year 6 Severance payments awarded during the financial year - Number of identified staff 7 Severance payments awarded during the financial year - Total amount 8 Of which paid during the financial year 9 Of which deferred 10 Of which severance payments paid during the financial year, that are not taken into account in the bonus cap 11 Of which highest payment that has been awarded to a single person

-Figure 17: EU REM2 - Special payments to staff whose professional activities have a material impact on institutions' risk profile (identified staff) (£'000)
+Figure 17: EU REM2 - Special payments to staff whose professional activities have a material impact on institutions' risk profile (identified staff) (€'000)

-(000 REM3 - Deferred remuneration
+emplate EU REM3 - Deferred remuneration

-, a b c d e f EU - g EU - h
+a b С d e f EU - g EU - h

-Deferred and retained remuneration Total amount of deferred - - Amount of performance Amount of performance Total amount of adjustment Total amount of deferred Total of amount of deferred

-bereited and recamed remaineration remuneration awarded for Of which due to vest in the Of which vesting in adjustment made in the adjustment made in the during the financial year due remuneration awarded before remuneration awarded for
+Deferred and retained remuneration Total amount of deferred Of which due to vest in the financial year Of which vesting in subsequent financial years Amount of performance adjustment made in the financial year to deferred Amount of performance adjustment made in the financial year to deferred remuneration that was due Total amount of adjustment during the financial year due to ex post implicit adjustments (i.e. changes of value of deferred remuneration due to the changes of prices of Total amount of deferred remuneration awarded before the financial year Total of amount of deferred remuneration awarded for previous performance period that has vested but is subject to retention periods

-previous performance periods subsequent financial years financial year to deferred financial year to deferred to ex post implicit the financial year actually previous performance period

-previous performance perious Illianciat year subsequent financiat years remuneration that was due adjustments (i.e.changes of that has vested but is subject

-paid out in the financial year

-to vest in the financial year vest in future performance value of deferred retention periods

-years remuneration due to the

-changes of prices of

-instruments)
+UD Commission - Commission instruments)

-MB Supervisory function
+1 MB Supervisory function

 2 Cash-based

-Shares or equivalent ownership
+3 Shares or equivalent ownership interests

-3 interests

-Share-linked instruments or equivalent
+4 Share-linked instruments or equivalent non-cash instruments

-4 non-cash instruments

 5 Other instruments

 6 Other forms

 7 MB Management function

 8 Cash-based

 Shares or equivalent ownership

 9 interests

 Share-linked instruments or equivalent

 10 non-cash instruments

 11 Other instruments

 12 Other forms

-Other senior management
+13 Other senior management

-14 Cash-based 120 12 0
+14 Cash-based

-14 Casn-based 120 12 U .

 Shares or equivalent ownership

 15 interests

-Share-linked instruments or equivalent [
+Share-linked instruments or equivalent

 16 non-cash instruments

 17 Other instruments

 18 Other forms

-Other identified staff
+19 Other identified staff 222 250

-20 Cash-based
+20 Cash-based 280 30 250 ļ 1

-Shares or equivalent ownership 1
+24 Shares or equivalent ownership

-21 interests

-Share-linked instruments or equivalent
+21 interests Share-linked instruments or equivalent -

-22 non-cash instruments
+22 non-cash instruments or equivalent

 23 Other instruments

-24 Other forms
+24 Other forms l .
+1

-25 Total amount
+25 Total amount 280 30 250 1 1